ChrisVilches/horsetab/README.md

 # the if statement anyway by the parser and made available to be triggered.
 ```

+## Windows Support

+On Windows, install using Cargo, but run using [Cygwin](https://en.wikipedia.org/wiki/Cygwin) (Unix-like environment).

+Currently, it seems to work properly only on Cygwin.
+There are several issues when running it with CMD or Powershell.
+No alternatives to Cygwin have been tested.

+### Caveats

+When triggering a command, a PID (process ID) will be assigned to the spawned process.
+However, the PID shown by `horsetab ps` will be different from the actual one.
+This is because processes in Cygwin have both a PID and a WINPID, which are different in most cases.

+If you want to kill a process, use `ps aux` to find the actual PID.

 ## Credits

 Made by Chris Vilches using the Rust programming language.